 - a.
-An MO shall have a Financial Inclusion Policy for socially and financially disadvantaged applicants resident in Ghana. - b.
+An MO shall have a Financial Inclusion Policy - b.
+The MOs financially inclusion policy shall include policies for socially and financially disadvantaged applicants resident in Ghana. - c.
 Where an MO has reasonable grounds to conclude that an individual client is not able to produce the detailed evidence of his identity and cannot reasonably be expected to do so, the institution may accept as identification evidence a letter or statement from a person in a position of responsibility such as solicitors, doctors, ministers of religion and teachers who know the client, confirming that the client is who he says he is, and to confirm his permanent address.
-The ID of the guarantor must be obtained and verified. - c.
-Where an MO has decided to treat a client as "financially excluded", it shall record and maintain the reasons for doing so along with the account opening documents. - d.
-The MO shall satisfy itself that such customer is the person he/she claims to be. - e.
+The ID of the guarantor must be obtained and verified. - d.
+Where an MO has decided to treat a client as "financially excluded", it shall record and maintain the reasons for doing so along with the account opening documents. - e.
+The MO shall satisfy itself that such customer is the person he/she claims to be. - f.
 An MO shall put in place additional monitoring of accounts opened under the financial inclusion exception procedures to ensure that such accounts are not misused.